Let’s talk about feeder workouts…

 At first, it sounds like a complete load of BS, but stick with me because there is an interesting side to it.

-If you want a complete breakdown watch the video below of Rich Piana explaining his feeder workout arm routine.
+If you want a complete breakdown watch the video of Rich Piana explaining his feeder workout arm routine.

 Why Feeder Workouts Make Sense